stripe2933/CppStandardLibraryModule/README.md

 ![MSVC CI](https://github.com/stripe2933/CppStandardLibraryModule/actions/workflows/msvc.yml/badge.svg)

 Enable [C++23 standard library module feature, a.k.a. `import std` (P2465R3)](https://wg21.link/P2465R3) in your CMake (≥ 3.26) project.
+It also supported in C++20 as compiler extension.

 ## How to do?

 There are prerequisites for using this repository.

-- You need C++23 conformant compiler with standard library module, which is currently available only for [Clang ≥ 17 with custom module build](https://libcxx.llvm.org/Modules.html) and [MSVC ≥ 19.36](https://learn.microsoft.com/en-us/cpp/cpp/tutorial-import-stl-named-module?view=msvc-170).
+- You need C++20 conformant compiler with standard library module, which is currently available only for [Clang ≥ 17 with custom module build](https://libcxx.llvm.org/Modules.html) and [MSVC ≥ 19.36](https://learn.microsoft.com/en-us/cpp/cpp/tutorial-import-stl-named-module?view=msvc-170).
 - You need CMake ≥ 3.26 for module support in CMake.
 - If you're using Clang, Ninja ≥ 1.11 is required.